 The only ‘risk-free’ option for your RRSP is to leave it as cash (i.e. savings).
-CDIC and/or provincial deposit guarantee corporations protect your deposits up to a specified amount in the event that a member financial institution becomes bankrupt.
+CDIC or provincial deposit guarantee corporations protect your deposits up to a specified amount if a member financial institution becomes bankrupt.

-You can still lose money to inflation and lower purchasing power if the RRSP interest rate you are earning is lower than the inflation rate.
+You can still lose money to inflation and lower purchasing power if the RRSP interest rate you earn is lower than the inflation rate.

-Medium-high risk investments in an RRSP e.g. stocks, bonds, mutual funds, and ETFs can also lose or make money.
+Medium to high-risk investments in an RRSP, e.g. stocks, bonds, mutual funds, and ETFs, can also lose or make money.

 Is it better to put money in TFSAs or RRSPs?

 It depends on your financial situation.
-Learn more about how to choose between a TFSA or RRSP here.
+Learn more about how to choose between a TFSA or RRSP.